koichi-saito-sony/koichi-saito-sony.github.io/unsupervised-vocal-dereverb/network.md

  });
 </script>

-# Detail settings of pre-training configurations
+# Settings of pre-training configurations
 In this page, we explain the more detailed settings of the training configurations of the pre-trained diffusion model.

 The implementation of the network architecture of the pre-trained diffusion model is mostly based on [the code provided by the authors of the DDRM paper](https://github.com/bahjat-kawar/ddrm) [1].